JuliaControl/RobustAndOptimalControl.jl/docs/src/hinf_DC.md

 ```@example hinfdesign
 hinfassumptions(P, verbose=true)
 ```
 The problem is not feasible, in this case due to the integrator pole on the stability margin.
-We thus modify the plant description by moving the integrator pole in the origin slightly ($\vareplsilon$) into the stable region
+We thus modify the plant description by moving the integrator pole in the origin slightly ($\varepsilon$) into the stable region

 ```@example hinfdesign
 ε = 1e-4